Asymptotics of the quantization problem on metric measure spaces

 \subsubsection{Sufficient conditions for $(p,s)$-quantizability}

 We also use Hausdorff densities to formulate general sufficient conditions for measures on $(X,\nu)$ to be $(p,s)$-quantizable.
-We apply a \emph{random quantizer} argument similar to \cite[Thm.
-9.1, 9.2]{quantbook}, \cite[Thm.
-2]{Potz2001} and \cite[Thm.
-4.2, 4.3]{lossy-2021}, where quantizers for $\mu$ are sampled independently from another probability measure $\nu$, in order to obtain the following integral upper bound valid for much more general metric spaces:
+We {generalize to the metric setting the \emph{random quantizer} arguments given in} \cite[Thm.~9.1, 9.2]{quantbook}, \cite[Thm.~2]{Potz2001} and \cite[Thm.~4.2, 4.3]{lossy-2021}, where quantizers for $\mu$ are sampled independently from another probability measure $\nu$, in order to obtain the following integral upper bound:

 \begin{theorem}[Random quantizer condition] Let $X$ be a Polish metric space, $p \in [1,\infty)$, $s \in (0,\infty)$.
 Suppose there exists a Borel probability measure $\nu$ on $X$ which satisfies the decay condition